FAQ: Before You Arrive

 Once enrolled, does the journalism school assist students with finding jobs during school or after graduation?

 Yes.
-Our Career Services office has a full-time professional staff with Julie Hartenstein as Assistant Dean, Gina Boubion as Associate Director, Anusha Shrivastava as Assistant Director, Elena Cabral as Assistant Director of Student Services and Jacqueline DeLaFuente as Program Administrator.
-We are former journalists who with broad experience across all platforms.
+Our Career Services office has a full-time professional staff with Julie Hartenstein as Associate Dean, Gina Boubion as Associate Director, Anusha Shrivastava as Assistant Director, Elena Cabral as Assistant Director of Student Services and Izabela Rutkowski as Program Coordinator.
+We are former journalists with broad experience across all platforms.